ibm-cloud-docs/key-protect/view-keys.md

 By specifying the `state` parameter at query time, you can retrieve keys that are in the states that you specify.

-For example, you might have keys in your service instance that are in the active, suspended, and destroyed states, but you only want to retrieve keys in the active state when you make a `GET /keys` request.
+For example, you might have keys in your {{site.data.keyword.keymanagementserviceshort}} instance that are in the active, suspended, and destroyed states, but you only want to retrieve keys in the active state when you make a `GET /keys` request.